- What to Do After Your First Arrest in Springfield, Illinois

 A defense attorney reviews evidence, checks police procedures, and builds your defense from the start.

-Mistakes to Avoid After a First Arrest
+Common Mistakes to Avoid After a First Arrest in Illinois

 Avoid these: